Packed red blood cells: Neonates

-Side effects

-Side effects can include allergic reactions including anaphylaxis, red blood cell breakdown, fluid overload, infection, and lung injury.
-Giving incompatible RBCs to a person can be fatal.

-With current testing methods in high-income countries the risk of infection is very low.
-However, in low-income countries the risk of a blood donation being positive for HIV, hepatitis C, or syphilis is approximately 1%, and the risk of it being hepatitis B positive is approximately 4%.
-Although the World Health Organization recommends that all donated blood is screened for these infections, at least 13 low-income countries are unable to screen all their donated blood for at least one of these infections.

 Compatibility testing

 To avoid transfusion reactions, the donor and recipient blood are tested, typically ordered as a "type and screen" for the recipient.
 The "type" in this case is the ABO and Rh type, specifically the phenotype, and the "screen" refers to testing for atypical antibodies that might cause transfusion problems.
 The typing and screening are also performed on donor blood.
 The blood groups represent antigens on the surface of the red blood cells which might react with antibodies in the recipient.

 The ABO blood group system has four basic phenotypes: O, A, B, and AB.
 In the former Soviet Union these were called I, II, III, and IV, respectively.
 There are two important antigens in the system: A and B. Red cells without A or B are called type O, and red cells with both are called AB.
 Except in unusual cases like infants or seriously immunocompromised individuals, all people will have antibodies to any ABO blood type that isn't present on their own red blood cells, and will have an immediate hemolytic reaction to a unit that is not compatible with their ABO type.
 In addition to the A and B antigens, there are rare variations which can further complicate transfusions, such as the Bombay phenotype.

-The Rh blood group system consists of nearly around 50 different antigens, but the one of the greatest clinical interest is the "D" antigen, though it has other names and is commonly just called "negative" or "positive."
+The Rh blood group system consists of around 50 different antigens, but that of the greatest clinical interest is the "D" antigen, though it has other names and is commonly just called "negative" or "positive".
 Unlike the ABO antigens, a recipient will not usually react to the first incompatible transfusion because the adaptive immune system does not immediately recognize it.
 After an incompatible transfusion the recipient may develop an antibody to the antigen and will react to any further incompatible transfusions.
 This antibody is important because it is the most frequent cause of hemolytic disease of the newborn.
 Incompatible red blood cells are sometimes given to recipients who will never become pregnant, such as males or postmenopausal women, as long as they do not have an antibody, since the greatest risk of Rh incompatible blood is to current or future pregnancies.